Modified Elastic Model

 Unloading/reloading modulus [MPa]

 (a) Real stress-strain diagram of soil, (b) Simplified stress-strain diagram for MLM

-During the primary loading the response of a soil is therefore governed by the secant modulus while upon unloading it follows the path set by the unloading-reloading modulus Eur.
-An approximate value of this modulus is 3*secant modulus Edef.
-In every case, both parameters should be obtained from reliable experimental measurements.
+During the primary loading the response of a soil is therefore governed by the modulus of elasticity E while upon unloading it follows the path set by the unloading-reloading modulus Eur.
+An approximate value of this modulus is (2-5)*modulus of elasticity E. In every case, both parameters should be obtained from reliable experimental measurements.